 Contact the clerk immediately to explain the problem with the way the plaintiff delivered the court papers or with the court location and ask that the case be delayed (continued) to a date that is convenient for you or transferred to the correct court.
 If the court clerk can’t help you, then seek legal assistance.

 Out-of-state defendants.
-If you don't live -- or do business -- in a state where you are sued, a court normally doesn't have power ("jurisdiction," in legalese) to enter a valid judgment against you, unless court papers are served on you while you happen to be in that state.
-(Exceptions exist for people who live out of state but own land in the state where the lawsuit was filed or got into a traffic accident in that state.
+If you don't live or do business in a state where you are sued, a court normally doesn't have power (jurisdiction) to enter a valid judgment against you, unless court papers are served on you while you happen to be in that state.
+Exceptions exist for people who live out of state but own land in the state where the lawsuit was filed or got into a traffic accident in that state.

-If the plaintiff has some right on his side, but you believe you are being sued for too much, contact the plaintiff and try to work out a compromise settlement.
+If the plaintiff has some right on his side, but you believe you are being sued for too much, contact the plaintiff and try to work out a settlement.
 One good approach is to call, write, or email the plaintiff and make an offer.
-How much to offer depends on the strength of your defense and whether you think the plaintiffs estimate is reasonable or substantially inflated.
+How much to offer depends on the strength of your defense and whether you think the plaintiff’s estimate is reasonable or substantially inflated.

 1 | 2